AWS CodeDeploy Deployments

 Create a service role.
 Provide service access so that AWS CodeDeploy can expand the tags in your AWS account.

-The AWS CloudFormation template does all of this for you automatically.
+For an initial deployment, the AWS CloudFormation template does all of this for you automatically.
 It creates and configures new, single Amazon EC2 instances based on Amazon Linux or Windows Server with the AWS CodeDeploy agent already installed.
 For more information, see Working with Instances.

 Uploading Your Application Revision